Giving Up On Life: What It Means For Your Mental Health

 Online therapy platforms can offer resources from home to help you improve your mental health.
 In addition, some platforms allow clients to match with their therapist within 48 hours, reducing the waiting time that might occur with face-to-face therapy.
 You can then choose between phone, video, or live chat sessions, giving you control over the process.

-Online therapy has been proven effective, as well.
-One study found that online counseling could reduce burnout symptoms, depression, and anxiety in participants significantly, with similar results to in-person studies.
+Online therapy has been proven effective as well.
+One study found that online counseling could significantly reduce burnout symptoms, depression, and anxiety in participants, with similar results to studies assessing the effectiveness of in-person therapy.

 Takeaway

 You're not weak for wanting to give up.
-However, know that many resources are available, and you're not alone.
-Reaching out for support is one step to understanding and coping with these thoughts as you move forward.
+Know that many resources are available, and you're not alone.
+Reaching out for support can be one step towards understanding and coping with thoughts of giving up.
 Consider contacting a therapist for further guidance and compassionate support.

 Seeking to improve your mental health?